bata24/gef/README.md

     * It supports a new mode to stop after executing N instructions (`-g`).
     * It shows changed memories.
         * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/unicorn-emulate.png)
+    * It supports to replace GOT of string functions using avx2 or NEON, which unicorn does not support, with slower original functions.
 * `ropper`: is improved.
     * It does not reset autocomplete settings after calling imported `ropper`.
 * `hexdump`: is improved.